canonical/vanilla-framework/docs/en/patterns/heading-icon.md

 ### Stacked

-Available as a vertical variant allowing for an alternate layout.
+This variant positions the icon vertically with the text content for an alternate layout.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/heading-icon-stacked/"
   class="js-example">